orsinium-labs/flake8-warnings/README.md

 This is how they are used in different linters:

 + In flake8, the code prefix is `WS0`, so `DeprecationWarning` will be reported as `WS003`.
-+ In pylint, the prefix is `W99`, so `DeprecationWarning` will be reported as `DeprecationWarning`.
++ In pylint, the prefix is `W99`, so `DeprecationWarning` will be reported as `W9903`.
 The "message-symbol" is the warning category.
 So, if you want to ignore an error about `DeprecationWarning`, add `# pylint: disable=DeprecationWarning` to this line.
 + If you use CLI, the warning category will be shown you directly, without any obscure codes.

 In all cases, the error message is the detected warning message.